 So you’re warming up some sausages and notice that your mustard is months past the date on the label.
-No wonder since it’s there for longer than you can remember.
+No wonder since it’s been there for longer than you can remember.
 Yup, you’re not the only person who stores a half-open jar of mustard for months on end.
 But the question that brought you here is: does mustard go bad?

 Even though mustard is a popular condiment, there are many questions about it online.
 Some people wonder whether it can possibly spoil, others aren’t sure if it needs refrigerating after opening.